manoj2k2/clinic.ai/chatbot-service/README.md

 # AI Chatbot Service

 AI-powered chatbot and patient screening service for Clinic.AI, built with Node.js, TypeScript, PostgreSQL, and your choice of **OpenAI** or **Google Gemini**.
+Includes FHIR integration for healthcare data access and user-patient mapping for secure patient interactions.

 ## 🚀 Quick Start